thma/fmek/README.md

         }

--  **providing a lightweight JEE 7 runtime container based on SpringBoot**
+-  **Providing a lightweight JEE 7 runtime container based on SpringBoot**
     Of course a Spring container is not only useful in a testing environment but can also be used as a full-fledged deployment and runtime environment for production.

     All you need is a main class that is annotated as <code>@SpringBootApplication</code> that starts up the Spring container by calling <code>SpringApplication.run</code>: